 Medical and Nursing Services

-Our medical team, led by Dr Cate Seton-Jones, is made up of a team of consultants, speciality doctors, GP assistants and junior doctors in training.
+Our medical team, led by Dr Cate Seton-Jones, is made up of a team of consultants, specialty doctors, GP assistants and junior doctors in training.
 The consultant staff are all specialists in Palliative Medicine and bring wide ranging experience from both general practice and hospital medicine backgrounds.
-The consultant staff are supported by speciality doctors and GP clinical assistants, all of whom have years of experience at Phyllis Tuckwell.
+The consultant staff are supported by specialty doctors and GP clinical assistants, all of whom have years of experience at Phyllis Tuckwell.